-In this article, you will learn about the feclearexcept in C++ with its syntax, parameters, and examples.
+In this guide, you will explore the feclearexcept function in C++ along with its syntax, parameters, and sample illustrations.

 What is the feclearexcept method?